 Specific questions you have for the coach

 What questions do you have that you need answered either right now or soon?
-It’s best if you keep an ongoing list of questions in between sessions.
-While you should always ask for help as you go along, not everything needs to be answered immediately.
+It’s best if you keep an ongoing list of questions written in your journal between sessions.
+While you should always ask for help as you go along, not everything needs answering right away.
 Keep a list of questions that can wait for this next coaching session.

-Just thinking through each of these 7 items will give you insight into how you can move ahead.
-And, being prepared in advance for your coaching sessions will help you stay focused on the most important issues you need help on.
+Thinking through each of these 7 items will give you insight into how you can move ahead.
+Advance preparation keeps you focused on the important issues for coaching.

 Ready to try coaching?
 Take advantage of my complimentary coaching session!